The HVAC company that stopped doing admin at 9pm

 The result

-The evening admin shift dropped from ~9 hours a week to under an hour of approvals.
-Average time-to-payment fell by 11 days.
-And quotes going out same-day meant fewer leads lost to whoever replied first.
+The evening admin shift drops from ~9 hours a week to under an hour of approvals.
+Average time-to-payment falls by around 11 days.
+And quotes going out same-day mean fewer leads lost to whoever replied first.

 Why this generalizes